Polydile/dile-components/packages/dile-input/README.md

 - **placeholder**: Defines the texts present in the input element when is empty
 - **disabled**: on true, the element is disabled
 - **errored**: on true, the element is marked as error
-- **disabeAutocomplete**: on true, the input autocomplete HTML featured is disabled
+- **disableAutocomplete**: on true, the input autocomplete HTML featured is disabled

 ## Styling